NAIC Life Insurance Policy Locator Helps Consumers Find Lost Life Insurance Benefits

 Your request will be stored in a secure, encrypted database where participating life insurance and annuity companies can access the information through a secure portal.
 You will receive a “Do Not Reply” email confirming the request details you submitted.
-If a policy is found and you are the beneficiary, the life insurance or annuity company will contact you directly, usually within 90 days.
+If a policy is found and you are the beneficiary, the life insurance or annuity company will contact you directly.

 If no policy is found or you are not the beneficiary, you will not be contacted.
 Please note that the NAIC has no policy or beneficiary information.

 If you have questions or need assistance, please contact your state department of insurance.
 In each state, there are consumer service personnel eager to assist you.
 If you do not know how to contact your state department of insurance, follow this link for assistance.

 As part of our state-based system of insurance regulation in the United States, the National Association of Insurance Commissioners (NAIC) provides expertise, data, and analysis for insurance commissioners to effectively regulate the industry and protect consumers.
 The U.S. standard-setting organization is governed by the chief insurance regulators from the 50 states, the District of Columbia and five U.S. territories.
 Through the NAIC, state insurance regulators establish standards and best practices, conduct peer reviews, and coordinate regulatory oversight.
 NAIC staff supports these efforts and represents the collective views of state regulators domestically and internationally.